artefactual/archivematica-docs/user-manual/transfer/bags.rst

    Bag-Group-Identifier: spengler_yoshimuri
    Bag-Count: 1 of 15
    Internal-Sender-Identifier: /storage/images/yoshimuri
-   Internal-Sender-Description: Uncompressed greyscale TIFFs created from microfilm and are...</pre>
+   Internal-Sender-Description: Uncompressed greyscale TIFFs created from microfilm and are...

 When preserved in the resulting AIP's METS XML file, the above information is represented like so: